EddyVinck/threejs-multiplayer-starter/README.md

 A TypeScript-first web game starter: **Vite** + **Three.js** + **Rapier** on the client, **Express** + **Socket.IO** on the server, and **shared** Zod-validated contracts.
 Single-player is the default path; multiplayer is server-authoritative and room-based, without accounts or backend persistence beyond what each browser stores locally.

+This starter repo intentionally stays simple in a few places.
+There are no accounts, no backend persistence, and no advanced rollback/prediction netcode.
+That makes it especially good for game jams, prototypes, and small multiplayer projects.

 ![Multiplayer demo gif](./gamejam-starter-multiplayer.gif)

 **Packages:** `@gamejam/client` (UI, rendering, input), `@gamejam/server` (HTTP, realtime, tick loop), `@gamejam/shared` (schemas, simulation-facing types).
 Product goals and architecture notes live in `specs/boilerplate-spec.md`.